OWASP-Austin/blackhatpython/README.md

 PARTIAL: (merge request opportunity)
 * ch 6 - Turning Website Content into Password Gold: (whatever file name you saved as)
-* ch 7 - Allentries
+* ch 7 - All entries